sunnegisel/sunnegisel/README.md

   nice to everybody and anybody.

-│  i dont really follow people back here in github unless im asked to so pls lmk!
+│  i dont really follow people back here in github unless im a bit close with you or if im asked to so pls lmk!

 ╰  interests : genshin, hsr, anime,
    cosplaying (online and irl!)